Home > City Guides > America’s Most Affordable Cities to Live in 2026

 • Unemployment Rate: 3.7%

-Considering living in the Midwest?
-Check out Wichita, which has plenty of job opportunities, loads of amenities, and housing costs 31% lower than the national average—making it one of the most affordable cities in the U.S. Those seeking employment opportunities in the aviation, manufacturing, and military sectors can find them in the Air Capital of The World at major employers like Textron Aviation, the McConnell Air Force Base, and Spirit AeroSystems.
-Residents can experience a wide range of Wichita attractions, including the Mid-America All-Indian Museum and Keeper of the Plains statue in Downtown Wichita, live science shows at Exploration Place, and Botanica, The Wichita Gardens.
+Another great Midwest city that’s also affordable is Wichita, which has plenty of job opportunities, loads of amenities, and housing costs 22% lower than the national average—making it one of the most affordable cities in the U.S.!
+Those seeking employment opportunities in the aviation, manufacturing, and military sectors can find them in the Air Capital of the World at major companies like Textron Aviation and Spirit AeroSystems, as well as the McConnell Air Force Base.
+Residents can experience a wide range of Wichita attractions, including the Mid-America All-Indian Museum and Keeper of the Plains statue in Downtown Wichita, live science shows at Exploration Place, and Botanica, Wichita’s botanical gardens.

 Moving to one of these affordable U.S. cities?
 Extra Space Storage has self storage facilities conveniently located across the U.S., so we can help with your transition.
-Find cheap storage units near you!
+Find affordable self storage units near you!

 City statistics from AreaVibes